light up the staircase with an LED strip and tasteless light effects

 The left of my diagram below shows the ESP32 wiring for lighting effects; the right side shows the six additional connectors to include a microphone.

 For the left power and LED control side only, start with the 5.5mm female barrel connector which plugs into the 5v power adapter.
-Use a decent thickness 3-core cable (eg mains lighting flex).
+Use a decent thickness 3-core cable (eg 18 AWG flex).
 Splice into this the male ends of three Dupont cables – fit some heat shrink tubing over any bare connections.
-Why wire it like this: while the blue board uses around 300mA power, the LED strip might draw 6000mA power.
+Incidentally the blue ESP32 board draws around 300mA power, the LED strip can draw 6000mA power.

 For the right microphone side, fix six Dupont wires to six pins on the ESP32 board, and six pins on the microphone.
 You can follow this ‘digital microphone hookup’ guide and change my choices (VCC 3.3v to VDD on microphone; pin 32 for SD; pin 22 for WS; pin 18 for SCK and finally GND and L/R each to GND).